psaikido/hugle.uk/content/prose/thesium/addendum.md

 The brilliant images are by Damian, my eldest brother.
 More of his stuff can be found on [DeviantArt](https://www.deviantart.com/capn-damo).

+Special thanks to the [Pillow Writers](https://pillowwriters.wordpress.com/) group for help and support in the forming of this work.
+Emma and Stoo in particular have been heroic!

 The 'Abystery' is a version of Chenrezig.

 ![Chenrezig](/images/mantrasphere/chenrezig.jpg)